Tiger-Jython/jython/README.md

   * Likewise, `long`s are output without the trailing `L` and identify as `int`s.
   * Some builtin functions are replaced, i.e. `range` is the same as `xrange` in Jython.
-  * While (type) annotations will be supported syntactically, they will be thrown away and are completely ignored by the interpreter.

 - **Added fields and properties:**
   Sequences have additional properties `.head` and `.tail` to easily access the first